khuyentran1401/book-sample/README.md

 3. Edit the chapter in [chapters/version_control.qmd](chapters/version_control.qmd) using your favorite text editor.
 Please refer to the [Quarto Markdown Basics Guide](https://quarto.org/docs/authoring/markdown-basics.html) to learn how to write Quarto markdown.

-4. Preview the book to see your changes:
+4. Preview the book in your browser:

    ```bash
    cd chapters